getsentry/rfcs/text/0106-artifact-indices.md

 Customers may use our product in a multitude of ways.
 Although we may want to guide and encourage users to use the product in a specific manner, such as _uploading only a single bundle per release_, this may not be practical and it restricts the customers' freedom.
 Furthermore, it may not align with the direction we wish to pursue.

-We spent some time analyzing all the edge cases that our system permits and e
+We spent some time analyzing all the edge cases that our system permits and identified those we feel like are important to support.

 ### Uploading disjoint Bundles for one release